 Vigorous vines, much like grapes.
 Quickly covers a fence or arbor.
 Very attractive foliage.
 You need at least one male vine, for up to six female vines.
 Tricky to establish; the young vines benefit from some shade and ample water.
 Yield usually begins in three to five years; established vines may produce several grocery sacks of fruit.

 Blackberries and boysenberries are very easy here.
 The only issue is they may get away from you by sprawling and then rooting.
 Train up off the ground on stakes, wires, or along a fence.
 They also spread slowly and steadily by underground rhizomes.

-Don't like our water: these plants need lots of organic material and acidic soil.
-Apply soil sulfur, heavily amend the soil (or grow in a barrel), give plenty of water, and fertilize regularly.
+Need lots of organic material and prefer acidic soil.
+Apply soil sulfur, heavily mulch the soil (or grow in a barrel), give plenty of water, and fertilize regularly with an organic source of nitrogen.
 Small to medium sized shrubs.
 Plant a couple of types close to each other.

 January is when dormant fruit trees arrive at garden centers.
 We choose varieties based on experience, local preferences, and demand.
+We don't sell varieties that don't grow well here.
 Generally there is good selection into late February, and many are available growing in pots in the spring and summer.